homithav6/Decision-support-system/README.md

 # Decision-Support-System
-An excel application that provides users with tailored scheduling recommendations!
-The project was done in collaboration with other Management Engineers at the University of Waterloo.
+The Decision Support System is an Excel-based application that provides students with scheduling recommendations based on their priorities, academic commitments, and extracurricular activities.
+It was designed to help students alleviate stress and become more organized.
+The Welcome Page was designed using the Canva application.